Mundane Reasoning, Conversational Analysis

 Abstract: An ethnographic vignette presents a sociological problem: the observer categorizes a member as a pickpocket, even though no crime was actually witnessed.
 Membership Categorization Analysis shows how the categorial order is realized through observation of the visual scene.

 Abstract: The practices of membership categorization are inferred from different kinds of structural elaborateness beyond the basic two-part repair sequence.
-CA is shown to provide analytic tools which are highly suitable to detecting and describing practices of membership categorizing along regional or linguistic lines both in so-called native/native and native/nonnative interaction.
+CA is shown to provide analytic tools which are highly suitable to detecting and describing practices of membership categorizing along regional or linguistic lines.

 'Reference to persons' and 'membership categorization' are quite distinct sets of practices, with most reference to persons not being done by membership categories, and most uses of membership categorization devices being in the service of actions other than referring.
 First, to establish what is going on interactionally without respect to the mentioning of persons, and then as exercises in examining the various ways person-reference and membership categorization can figure in a stretch of interaction